-- (1) The amounts shown represent fees earned for service on our Board of Directors, and Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee during the fiscal year ended March 31, 2016 which we have accrued but did not pay to the director during that period or through the date of this prospectus. - (2) The amounts in the Option and Warrant Awards column represent the aggregate grant date fair value of warrants or options to purchase shares of our common stock awarded to Mr. Saxe, Dr. Underdown and Dr. Gin, and the effect of modifications to prior grants of warrants to Mr. Saxe and Dr. Underdown occurring during our fiscal year ended March 31, 2016, computed in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, Compensation Stock Compensation (ASC 718).
-The amounts in this column do not represent any cash payments actually received by Mr. Saxe, Dr. Underdown or Dr. Gin with respect to any of such warrants or options to purchase shares of our common stock awarded to them during the fiscal year ended March 31, 2016.
-To date, Mr. Saxe, Dr. Underdown and Dr. Gin have not exercised such warrants or options to purchase common stock, and there can be no assurance that any of them will ever realize any of the ASC 718 grant date fair value amounts presented in the Option and Warrant Awards column. - (3) Mr. Saxe has served as the Chairman of our Board of Directors, the Chairman of our Audit Committee and a member of our Compensation Committee and Corporate Governance and Nominating Committee throughout our fiscal year ended March 31, 2016.
-At March 31, 2016, Mr. Saxe holds: (i) 1,875 restricted shares of our common stock; (ii) fully-vested options to purchase 12,250 registered shares of our common stock; and (iii) warrants to purchase 83,250 restricted shares of our common stock, of which 82,438 shares are exercisable and of which the remaining 812 shares became exercisable on April 1, 2016.
+(1) The amounts shown represent fees earned for service on our Board of Directors, and Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee during the fiscal year ended March 31, 2015 which we have accrued but have not paid to the director during that period or through the date of this prospectus.

+- (2) The amounts in this column represent the aggregate grant date fair value of warrants to purchase restricted shares of our common stock awarded to Mr. Saxe and Dr. Underdown occurring during the fiscal year ended March 31, 2015, computed in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, Compensation Stock Compensation (ASC 718).
+The amounts in this column do not represent any cash payment actually received by Mr. Saxe or Dr. Underdown with respect to any of such warrants to purchase restricted shares of our common stock awarded to them during the fiscal year ended March 31, 2015.
+To date, Mr. Saxe and Dr. Underdown have not exercised such warrants to purchase common stock, and there can be no assurance that either of them will ever realize any of the ASC 718 grant date fair value amounts presented in the Option and Warrant Awards column. - (3) Mr. Saxe has served as the Chairman of our Board of Directors, the Chairman of our Audit Committee and a member of our Compensation Committee and Corporate Governance and Nominating Committee throughout our fiscal year ended March 31, 2015.
+At March 31, 2015, Mr. Saxe holds: (i) 1,875 restricted shares of our common stock; (ii) options to purchase 12,500 restricted shares of our common stock, of which options to purchase 12,448 restricted shares are vested; and (iii) warrants to purchase 33,250 restricted shares of our common stock, of which 29,750 are exercisable and of which an additional 2,687 shares became exercisable on April 1, 2015.

-- (4) Dr. Underdown has served as a member of our Board of Directors, as the Chairman of our Compensation Committee and Corporate Governance and Nominating Committee and as a member of our Audit Committee throughout our fiscal year ended March 31, 2016.
-At March 31, 2016, Dr. Underdown holds: (i) fully-vested options to purchase 9,250 registered shares of our common stock and (ii) warrants to purchase 82,500 restricted shares of our common stock, of which 81,875 shares are exercisable as of March 31, 2016 and of which the remaining 625 shares became exercisable on April 1, 2016 - (5) Dr. Gin was appointed to our Board of Directors and as a member of our Audit Committee on March 29, 2016.
-At March 31, 2016, Dr. Gin holds an option to purchase 25,000 registered shares of our common stock granted in connection with his appointment to the Board, in accordance with the director compensation policy described above. - (6) The table below provides information regarding the warrant awards and modifications we granted to Mr. Saxe and Dr. Underdown during fiscal 2016 and the assumptions used in the Black Scholes Option Pricing Model to determine the grant date fair values of the respective awards and modifications.
+- (4) Dr. Underdown has served as a member of our Board of Directors, as the Chairman of our Compensation Committee and Corporate Governance and Nominating Committee and as a member of our Audit Committee throughout our fiscal year ended March 31, 2015.
+At March 31, 2015, Dr. Underdown holds: (i) options to purchase 9,250 restricted shares of our common stock, of which options to purchase 9,198 restricted shares are vested; and (ii) warrants to purchase 32,500 restricted shares of our common stock, of which 29,375 are exercisable and of which an additional 2,500 shares became exercisable on April 1, 2015. - (5) The table below provides information regarding the warrant awards we granted to Mr. Saxe and Dr. Underdown during fiscal 2015 and the assumptions used in the Black Scholes Option Pricing Model to determine the grant date fair values of the awards as reported in the table above: